waqasbhatti/astroph-coffee/INSTALL.md

 You should add local authors to the astroph-coffee server database to have these automatically recognized on each nightly arxiv update.
 It's a good idea to use the full name to make it easier to match names against authors in arXiv listings.
-The astroph-coffee server uses the Python standard library `difflib.get_close_matches` function to do the fuzzy string matching required.
+The astroph-coffee server uses [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) package to do the fuzzy string matching required.
 The function that does this is `tag_local_authors` in `src/arxivdb.py`.
-You can tune the default `match_threshold` kwarg for the `insert_articles` function for looser/tighter matching.
+You can tune the default `firstname_match_threshold` and the `fullname_match_threshold` kwargs for the `insert_articles` function for looser/tighter matching.

 To add a list of local authors, create a CSV file of the form: